uozuAho/blog/content/blog/20220126_netlify-functions.md

 ```

 By default, functions are placed under `./netlify/functions` directory in your
 site.
-Once there, they can be called from within your page content:
+Once there, they can be called from within your page content.
+For example,
+let's replace some text with the response from the function when a button is
+pressed:

 ```html
 <p id="static_text">static text</p>